Abizern/hblog/content/posts/2010-10-08-blackjack-and-the-python-dojo.markdown

 ---
-title: Blackjack and the Python Dojo
+title: "Blackjack and the Python Dojo"
-description: A coding dojo is a safe place to deliberately practice and develop your coding skills
+description: "A coding dojo is a safe place to deliberately practice and develop your coding skills."
+date: "2010-10-08"
-tags: python
+tags: ["python", "dojo"]
+aliases: [ "/2010/10/08/blackjack-and-the-python-dojo/" ]
 ---

 "A coding dojo is a safe place to deliberately practice and develop your coding